z-shell/zsh-navigation-tools/README.md

 ## Single File Manual Installation

 Running script `doc/generate_single_file` will create single-file version of `ZNT`.
-It can be sourced from `.zshrc` or added to `oh-my-zsh` (create directory `plugins/zshnavigationtools` and copy the generated file there).
+It can be sourced from `.zshrc`.
 Don't forget about configuration files as described above.

 ## Introduction